publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch84/schV/m__us_usc_t16_s6572.md

         (3) __Acreage owned by Indian tribes__

-            (A) __Definition of acreage owned by Indian tribes__

-            In this paragraph, the term “acreage owned by Indian tribes” includes—

-                (i) land that is held in trust by the United States for Indian tribes or individual Indians;

-                (ii) land, the title to which is held by Indian tribes or individual Indians subject to Federal restrictions against alienation or encumbrance;

-                (iii) land that is subject to rights of use, occupancy, and benefit of certain Indian tribes;

-                (iv) land that is held in fee title by an Indian tribe; or

-                (v) land that is owned by a native corporation formed under [section 477 of title 25][/us/usc/t25/s477] or [section 1607 of title 43][/us/usc/t43/s1607]; or

-                (vi) a combination of 1 or more types of land described in clauses (i) through (v).

-            (B) __Enrollment of acreage__

         In the case of acreage owned by an Indian tribe, the Secretary may enroll acreage into the healthy forests reserve program through the use of—

-                (i) a 30-year contract (the value of which shall be equivalent to the value of a 30-year easement);
+            (A) a 30-year contract (the value of which shall be equivalent to the value of a 30-year easement);

-                (ii) a 10-year cost-share agreement; or
+            (B) a 10-year cost-share agreement; or

-                (iii) any combination of the options described in clauses (i) and (ii).
+            (C) any combination of the options described in subparagraphs (A) and (B).

     (f) __Enrollment priority__